 1. New Sales

 SaaS sales to new customers are a key component of revenue that can be leveraged to predict future sales.
-Forecast your SaaS revenue on new sales based on a combination of the following factors:
+You can improve your SaaS revenue forecasting and new sales forecasting based on a combination of the following factors:

 2. Add-On Sales